anuj120377/SeeForMe/README.md

 This kind of model is a use-case for blind people so that they can understand any image with the help of speech.
 The caption generated through a CNN-RNN model will be converted to speech using a text to speech library.
 The model will convert the contents of an image and will provide the output in the form of audio.

 Steps Involved -
-1. Traditional CNN-RNN model
+1. Traditional CNN-GRU model
 2. Attention model
 3. Text and Image preprocessing
 4. Data Visualization using wordcloud
 5. Model training and model evaluation (INCEPTIONV3)
-6. Greedy search and BLUE Score
+6. Greedy search and BLeU Score